patric-r/jvmtop/README.md

-Jvmtop is a lightweight console application to monitor all accessible, running jvms on a machine.<br>
+<b>jvmtop</b> is a lightweight console application to monitor all accessible, running jvms on a machine.<br>
 In a top-like manner, it displays <a href='https://github.com/Patric-R/jvmtop/blob/master/doc/ExampleOutput.md'>JVM internal metrics</a> (e.g. memory information) of running java processes.<br>
 <br>
 Jvmtop does also include a <a href='https://github.com/Patric-R/jvmtop/blob/master/doc/ConsoleProfiler.md'>CPU console profiler</a>.<br>